 - How will we cover future risks and disasters in 5G ecosystems?

 - Which assets and capabilities will we have to investigate and develop in the coming period?

-Accordingly, the purpose of this workshop is to share, compare and disseminate best practices, approaches, tools and methodologies to identify, formulate, and manage liability in 5G systems.
-It will address crucial topics such as formalization of commitments and obligations (legal and technical schemes), contractualization, monitoring/supervision, evidence collection & analysis at runtime, post-mortem evidence collection & forensics to identify liabilities in case of disasters, security incidents or regulation violations.
+Accordingly, the purpose of this workshop was to share, compare and disseminate best practices, approaches, tools and methodologies to identify, formulate, and manage liability in 5G systems.
+It addressed crucial topics such as formalization of commitments and obligations (legal and technical schemes), contractualization, monitoring/supervision, evidence collection & analysis at runtime, post-mortem evidence collection & forensics to identify liabilities in case of disasters, security incidents or regulation violations.

 09:15 Project presentations

-09:15 MUD/MANIFEST – Sara Nieves Matheu García, University of Murcia
+09:15 Managing dependencies in the 5G environment through MUD files [PDF] – Sara Nieves Matheu García, University of Murcia

-10:00 Liability in 5G and Beyond: Concepts and challenges – Chrystel Gaber, Orange
+10:00 Liability in 5G and Beyond: Concepts and challenges [PDF] – Chrystel Gaber, Orange

 11:00 A4Cloud: Accountability in the cloud – Carmen Fernández-Gago, University of Málaga